Ethereum Tokens

 Part 2, task 6: Create two NFTs, and send me one

 You should create two NFTs with your deployed contract – they should be the two of the images that you created, above.
-You need to send me one of them – the address to transfer it to in on the Canvas landing page.
+You need to send me one of them – the address to transfer it to in in the blockchain explorer’s links section.
 You will need to note the tokenID of the two NFTs – the one you sent me and the one you kept for yourself – as you will need to submit those as well.
 You are welcome to create more, if you would like, as long as the images for each are unique.
 But we only need two for grading.

 If you look at the blockchain explorer for the account you have to send the NFT to, it will tell you that the NFT is owned by that account.
 Note that if you deploy multiple contracts that use the same token NFTManager abbreviation, it will only consider the most recently deployed one – which means if you redeploy the contract, you will have to re-send the NFT.